SoftUni/Programming-Basics-Book-CSharp-EN/README.md

-# The Free Book + Video Course "Programming Basics with C#"
+# Free Book + Video Course "Programming Basics with C#"

 The **free** book "**Programming Basics with C#**" introduces the readers to writing **programming code** at beginner level (variables and data, conditional statements, loops and methods) using the **C#** language.
 It combines **tutorial**-style learning content with **video** lessons, **code examples** and a lot of practical **coding exercises** with automated online evaluation (judge) system to ensure efficient learning.